"Breaking Dawn" draws $30 million at midnight

 "Breaking Dawn - Part 1" also began its release in 54 markets outside North America on Friday, but early international ticket sales figures were not yet available.

 The movie cost $110 million to make after production budget remakes.
-"Breaking Dawn - Part II" will hit theatres in 2012.
+"Breaking Dawn - Part II" will hit theaters in 2012.

 (Reporting by Bob Tourtellotte; Editing by Jill Serjeant)